FAIRChemistry/animl-specification/specifications/animl.md

   - Description: Zero-based index of the last entry in this Value Set.
 The specification is inclusive.
   - XML: @endIndex

+---

 ### EncodedValueSet

 Multiple numeric values encoded as a base64 binary string.
 Uses little-endian byte order.
+This element provides efficient storage of large numeric datasets through binary encoding.

 - start_index
   - Type: string